-Unfortunately, you don’t get satellite navigation in S models – you’ll have to pay extra for an SE car.
-It’s relatively easy to input a postcode using the on-screen keyboard and you can choose from three routes based on distance, time and fuel usage.
+Whichever you go for, it’s relatively easy to input a postcode using the on-screen keyboard and you can choose from three routes based on distance, time and fuel usage.
 You also get live traffic updates as standard alongside a handy feature that’ll help you find an empty parking space nearby.

 If you don’t like VW’s own sat-nav system you can always mirror your phone’s navigation apps through the Tiguan’s built-in screen using Apple CarPlay and Android Auto, which are standard on all cars.
-These smartphone mirroring features come as standard on all but entry-level S models (where they’re a low-cost option) and they also let you listen to music from apps such as Spotify through the car’s stereo.
+These smartphone mirroring features also let you listen to music from apps such as Spotify through the car’s stereo.

-Speaking of stereos, the optional Dynaudio speaker system is well worth paying the modest extra for if you’re serious about sound quality.
+Speaking of stereos, the optional Harman Kardon system is well worth paying the modest extra for if you’re serious about sound quality.
 It isn’t just louder than the Tiguan’s standard setup but it delivers more powerful bass and clearer treble, too.

-Another worthy upgrade worth paying for is VW’s Active Info Display – a high-resolution 12.3-inch screen behind the steering wheel that replaces conventional analogue dials.
-It’s an option on S and SE models but comes as standard on SE L and R-Line Tech cars.
+Elegance cars and upwards have a high-resolution 10.25-inch screen behind the steering wheel that replaces conventional analogue dials.
 It’s just as sharp and bright as the system you’ll find in many high-spec Audis and can display a combination of sat-nav directions, media playback and speedometer functions right in your eye line.